PixelBooty/ESNextWebServer/README.md

 Easy Button Help
 ===============
 -1.
-Make sure you are using NodeJS 7:
+Make sure you are using at least NodeJS version 8:
 -2.
 Create a service using the Scaffolding
 ```
 node node_modules/esnextws/scaffolding